LuisCondeesnayra/carpark/notes.md

 ✅: Add a new describe for 4 floors
 ✅: write the test with 10 spaces starting in floor 4 with initial position in the 7th parking slot

+## Pomodoro 9
+Driver: Luis
+Navigator: JC

+✅: Refactor: split logic in indivifdual functions
+✅: Convert break cases in UAT
+✅: Create a describe for invalid parking lot configuration 🚧: Create a test to validate a different value that isn't a number